fand/Pagelang/README.md

 # Pagelang

-A clear & intuitive tools for pagenation.
+A clear & intuitive tool for pagenation.

 ## how to use